Make Money By Investing Low-Performing Companies

 How Counterintuitive Investments Can Improve Your Results

-Did you know that it is sometimes possible to make money by owning bad companies?
-To be more specific, it is occasionally possible to generate significant investment returns by purchasing the least attractive stock in a particular sector or industry if you believe that sector or industry is due for a turnaround.
-This may seem counterintuitive, but once you understand the mathematics behind the phenomenon, it makes perfect sense not only as to why it happens but how it is possible for a shrewd investment analyst to make a lot of money if their hypothesis turns out to be correct.
+Did you know that it is sometimes possible to make money by owning stock of low-performing companies?
+To be more specific, it is occasionally possible to generate significant investment returns by purchasing the least attractive stock in a particular sector or industry—if you have an educated idea that it is due for a turnaround.

-- Company A is a great business.
+- Company A is a highly profitable oil business.
 Crude is currently $10 per barrel, and its exploration and other costs are $6 per barrel, leaving a $4 per barrel profit.

-- Company B is a terrible business in comparison.
+- Company B is making a profit, but much lower.
 It has exploration and other expenses of $9 per barrel, leaving only $1 per barrel in profit at the current crude price of $10 per barrel.

 Now, imagine that crude skyrockets to $30 per barrel.
 Here are the numbers for each company:

 - Company A makes $24 per barrel in profit. ($30 per barrel crude price - $6 in expenses = $24 profit).